 Microblading is a procedure that creates semi-permanent brow enhancements by implanting pigment under the skin with a handheld microblade tool.
 It’s a great way to give definition and lift to your brows without having to fill them in every day, and it gives you a more natural look than traditional eyebrow tattooing.

 As such, you’ll want an experienced artist who will closely follow the natural contours of your face for the best results.
-Of course, it’s important to bear in mind that any kind of permanent makeup needs upkeep over time if you want it to remain to look fresh and up-to-date, so make sure you factor that into any decision you make when considering ombre brows as an option.
+Of course, it’s important to bear in mind that any kind of permanent makeup needs upkeep over time if you want it to remain fresh and up-to-date, so make sure you factor that into any decision you make when considering ombre brows as an option.

 Which Lasts Longer?